Crescent Services has joined the CPC website so all our customers can access our frameworks and services in one place! Learn more

 Under a dynamic market, the minimum value for a call off contract awarded by a buyer cannot be lower than the current supplies/services threshold (£214,904 incl.
 VAT).
 Such call off contracts must be advertised openly to the wider supply market through the new Find a Tender Service.
 Any supplier in the wider marketplace which considers that it could meet the buyer’s requirements is then afforded an opportunity of twin-tracking both a tender submission and an application to join the dynamic market through which the call off contract is being tendered.

 There are two difficulties with this process for buyers.
 Firstly, the resources required to manage twin-tracked applications to be appointed to the dynamic market, and with this, an inability to judge the likely number of tenders to be submitted (for which a resource to properly evaluate must be dedicated).
 Secondly, the higher minimum contract value of £214,904, when evidence suggests that the majority of call off contracts from current Dynamic Purchasing Systems fall below this minimum threshold value.
-Buyers have made representation to the Cabinet Office in this respect and CPC will be watching with interest, any proposals to amend the Act once it comes into force, to address these issues.
+Buyers have made representation to the Cabinet Office in this respect and CPC will be watching with interest, any proposals to amend the Act to address these issues, now the Act is live.
 CPC uses the current DPS mechanism to enable our members to call off smaller value contracts and at the same time providing a simpler way for SMEs to enter the public sector marketplace.

-The process of awarding contracts will change for all tenders issued from March 2025 onwards.
-At present, a buyer concludes its tender evaluation then writes to the successful supplier to confirm and provides feedback to unsuccessful suppliers.
-If the contract is above the relevant threshold (see earlier) the buyer commences a ten-calendar-day standstill period (the Alcatel period for those seasoned enough to remember this case from the European Courts).
-If no award challenge is received during this period, the buyer then proceeds to award the contract and issues an Award notice to let the wider business community know what it has done.
+The process of awarding contracts has changed for all tenders issued from 24th February 2025.
+Under the old Regulations a buyer concluded its tender evaluation then wrote to the successful supplier to confirm and provided feedback to unsuccessful suppliers.
+If the contract was above the relevant threshold (see earlier) the buyer commenced a ten-calendar-day standstill period (the Alcatel period for those seasoned enough to remember this case from the European Courts).
+If no award challenge was received during this period, the buyer then proceeded to award the contract and issued an Award notice to let the wider business community know what it had done.

 How does this change?
 Under the Act, the buyer must issue a Contract Award Notice at the point it writes to suppliers to advise success/failure of the supplier’s tender.
 It must provide feedback on the relative merits of each supplier’s tender submission, including that of the successful supplier.
 This will ensure that all suppliers participating in public sector tendering receive feedback, which it is hoped will enable you to improve your tender submissions, the next time you are invited to submit.
 The buyer must then commence and eight-business-day standstill period if the value of the contract is above the relevant threshold.
 Should it receive no challenge during this period, it is then able to award its contract and must publish a Contract Details Notice to inform the wider business community of its award.